 <a href="https://www.google.com" target="_blank">Google</a>

 Where Google is the Word to being displayed at the bottom of the image, and when clicking on it the link will be opened in a new window taking to the Google homepage.
 So, change the URL and the word, or phrase with your own.

 As you can see, in the above example, you can add a link to any source that you use for your images, like blogs, images stocks, or even Flickr.
-But, now let’s add a link to an image that takes to a web page when a visitor click on the image itself.
+But, now let’s add a link to an image that takes to a web page when a visitor clicks on the image itself.

-It seems a question to never answer because we forget sometimes that there are people who really don’t know how to start with WordPress and doing things that we see more than easy.
+It seems a question to never answer because we forget sometimes that there are people who really don’t know how to start with WordPress and doing things that we see as more than easy.

 To add a link to any image in WordPress, you need to treat your image exactly as a text.
 So, click the image to highlight it, then click the link icon at the top of your WordPress post dashboard, and finally add the link that you want, and save.

-Remember also, that you should add ”NoFollow” attribute to your advertising links.
+Remember also, that you should add the ”NoFollow” attribute to your advertising links.
 Keep your blog following the Google guidelines and avoid problems with your ranking.
 If you’re not sure about the quality of websites that you’re linked to them, then adding the NoFollow will be the solution.